The First Year at Landmark College

 Landmark College advising takes a student-centered, developmental approach to academic success.

-When students first come to Landmark College, they are assigned a core advisor who also can serve as an executive function coach.
+When students first come to Landmark College, they are assigned a core advisor who also can support the development of executive function skills.
 Core advisors work with students through their first two years, or until they have earned an associate degree.

 Advisors help students practice self-reflection, self-awareness, and self-advocacy and work with them to develop the tools and strategies they will need to be successful in college and in life.
 Advisors serve as guides for students to help them navigate their Landmark College program and the academic and nonacademic opportunities available to get the most out of their Landmark College experience.